drupalprojects/drush-vagrant/README.md

 Drush Vagrant Integration provides Drush commands to accomplish common Vagrant tasks, and enables a powerful templating framework ('blueprints').
 It simpli- fies building collaborative, distributed development and testing environments, that encourage the use of Drupal development best-practices.
-Workspaces can easily be cloned and shared via Git, or even bundled into blueprints that others can use as templates for their own development environments.
+Projects can easily be cloned and shared via Git, or even bundled into blueprints that others can use as templates for their own development environments.